-Looking for expert recommendations to learn more about the fairy tales & mythology that underpin centuries of literature?
+Looking for expert book recommendations to learn more about the fairy tales & mythology that underpin centuries of literature?
 On our site, we have expert recommendations with both scholars and contemporary literary authors, who delve deep into the subject of folklore, imaginary creatures, and magical stories.

 Jack Zipes, editor of the Oxford Companion to Fairy Tales, recommends fairy tales that remain perennially relevant today, from Hansel and Gretel to Beauty and the Beast—not just fluff for Disney films!

-Need more of a beginner’s guide?
-No problem—take a look at seasoned novelist and cultural historian Marina Warner, who recommends the best books on or about fairy tales.
+Need more of a beginner's guide?
+No problem—take a look at seasoned novelist and cultural historian Marina Warner, who recommends the best books on or about fairy tales and mythology.
 And if you want a more behind-the-scenes look at how the history of mythology and folklore are worked into contemporary fairy tale and science fiction, check out our interview with Alan Lee, illustrator of both The Lord of the Rings and The Hobbit.

 ‘It’s a long time since ogres have seemed so absolutely real,’ says Marina Warner, author and long-time scholar of fairy tales.
 Which makes now as good a time as any to immerse ourselves in the twisted truths of the fairy tale realm, with Warner’s selection of the best books of, or about, other-worldly tales of mischief and subversion, dreams and laughter, ‘hope against hope’

 Fairy tales are as relevant today as ever, says Jack Zipes, a means of communicating about serious problems such as the abandonment of children or the self-sacrifice traditionally expected of women.
 He picks the best books to help us reflect on the meaning and significance of fairy tales.